 iii.
 With Upload an image: click the Choose File button and select Photo Library to upload an image from Photos, Take Photo or Video to capture an image and look it up, or Browse to upload an image from Files.
 Once selected, hit Choose to upload the image and perform a reverse search on it.

-Reverse Google Image Search Using Chrome
+How to do a Google Image Search Using Chrome

-Performing a reverse Google Image search involves the same steps on all Chromium-based browsers.
+Performing a Google Reverse Image search involves the same steps on all Chromium-based browsers.
 Most Android smartphones these days ship with the Google Chrome browser.
 However, if it isn’t pre-installed on your Android device, you can download it from the Play Store and then use the following steps to perform a reverse image search: